hugohek/Favour-s-Elit-Qualifier-Project/README.md

 # CHATBOT System

-a chat system that listens to it users stories when they feel bad and talks about various topics on a list...
+A chat system that listens to it users stories when they feel bad and talks about various topics on a list...

 ## Table of Contents